 On this page you can find out what to do about a number of problems relating to your public water supply.

-Scottish Water has published its service standards, code of practice and customer charter on its website at www.scottishwater.co.uk.
-The customer charter at www.scottishwater.co.uk has a summary of Scottish Water’s service standards with your rights, and what happens if Scottish Water doesn’t keep its promises to you.
+Scottish Water has published its service standards, code of practice and customer charter on the Scottish Water website.
+The customer charter has a summary of Scottish Water’s service standards with your rights, and what happens if Scottish Water doesn’t keep its promises to you.
 This includes more detailed answers to these problems, some emergency phone numbers, information about compensation amounts, and if you have to apply or payment is made automatically.

 Public water supply

 Scottish Water is responsible for making sure that drinking water from the public water supply meets the standards set in regulations (legal note 1).
 It is the job of the Drinking Water Quality Regulator (DWQR) to make sure that it is always at the required quality.
 If Scottish Water fails to keep the quality at the required standard the Drinking Water Quality Regulator can take enforcement action against Scottish Water, or, in extreme cases, recommend that the company is prosecuted.